buke/quickjs-go/README.md

 3. Use `ExecuteAllPendingJobs` wait for promise/job result after you using promise/job
 4. You may access the stacktrace of an error returned by `Eval()` or `EvalFile()` by casting it to a `*quickjs.Error`.
 5. Make new copies of arguments should you want to return them in functions you created.
-6. Make sure to call `runtime.LockOSThread()` to ensure that QuickJS always operates in the exact same thread.

 ## Usage